Blood on the Dance Floor (song): Production and music

-Teddy Riley came up with the song's title while Jackson recorded the piece for his Dangerous album in 1991—it failed to make the final track listing.
+The song's backing track, composed by Teddy Riley, was originally presented to Jackson during the Dangerous recording sessions in 1990.
+Jackson then recorded the piece for the album in 1991, although it failed to make the final track listing.
 Riley was reportedly upset that Jackson did not call him to "vacuum clean this old master" upon realizing it would be included on Blood on the Dance Floor: HIStory in the Mix.
 Riley wanted to update the musical composition before it appeared on the remix album.
-In a Making Michael interview, Matt Forger mentioned that the original Teddy Riley DAT version (which Teddy Riley played to Jackson when he came to work on "Dangerous") to Montreux where Jackson cut his vocals when work began on the album.
-Also, Brad Buxer added more instrumentation to the track during the sessions.
+In a Making Michael interview, Matt Forger mentioned that when work began on the album, they used the original Teddy Riley DAT version (which Riley played to Jackson when he came to work on Dangerous) which they took to Montreux where Jackson recorded his vocals.

 Instruments played in the song include a guitar and piano, the latter of which has an F2–E♭5 range in scientific pitch notation.
 Jackson's vocal range on the track is C3–B♭5 and aspects of the song are performed in the key F minor.
 Genres that have been attributed to the song are dance, funk and new jack swing.
 Jackson incorporates many of the vocal traits associated with his work, such as hiccups and gasps.
 Neil Strauss of The New York Times suggests that the predatory woman in the title track, "Susie", is a metaphor for AIDS.
 However, in an interview with Adrian Grant, Jackson denied that the song was about AIDS.

 Included throughout releases of the single are three remixes of the song "Dangerous" from Jackson's album of the same name.
-"Dangerous" was originally intended to be the tenth single from that album, and Roger Sanchez, who previously remixed "Jam" and "Don't Stop 'Til You Get Enough", was once again commissioned to create several remixes of the song in time for its release as a single in early 1994.
-However, the single was cancelled, and all of the remixes were shelved.
-It is likely that the reason some of these remixes were released as part of this single is due to its association with the Dangerous album, since it was originally created during its recording sessions.
-Regardless, the majority of Sanchez' original remixes remain unreleased, and are only available on a rare digital audio tape distributed among label executives.